Product

 GoodHire's background check platform makes it easy to order reports and review results.

-Step 1: Consult Company Background Check Policy
+Step 1: Consult Your Company’s Background Check Policy

 Step 2: Send Pre-Adverse Action Notice

 If you’re considering not hiring an applicant based on the results of a background screening, you must inform the candidate with a pre-adverse action notice.
-They must also be provided with a copy of their background check as well as a copy of a “A Summary of Your Rights Under Federal Credit Reporting Act (FCRA)”.
+They must also be provided with a copy of their background check as well as a copy of the standard “Summary of Rights” document.
 This gives the candidate a chance to review the results of the background screening for accuracy and respond to any of an employer’s questions regarding information discovered in the report.
-(Forms and templates can be downloaded here.)

 Step 3: Allow the Candidate time to Respond

-After you have initiated the adverse action process, you must provide the candidate with sufficient time to respond–typically five to 10 business days, depending on your jurisdiction.
+After you have initiated the adverse action process, you must provide the candidate with sufficient time to respond–typically five to ten business days, depending on your jurisdiction.
 This gives the candidate an opportunity to discuss or dispute the issues within the background check.
 Depending on the nature of the circumstances related to the results found on the background check, the candidate may be able to provide a sufficient explanation that eases an employer’s mind.

 Step 4: Make A hiring Decision